ContractAutomataProject/ContractAutomataApp/README.md

 <h2>Usage</h2>
-This is the GUI application.
+This is the GUI application of CAT.
+The contract automata API has been imported as a Jar (check  https://github.com/davidebasile/ContractAutomataTool).
-It has been developed using Eclipse and tested on Windows machines.
+The App has been developed using Eclipse and tested on Windows machines.
 The GUI is based on the GraphEditor of mxGraph and allows to visualize the automata, edit them, and use the main operations.

 The main application is in the file App.java, under com.mxgraph.examples.swing.editor package.
 A precompiled App.jar file is available in the root of the project.
+The application is based on an existing framework called *mxGraph* for editing graphs in Java.
+The GUI is implemented starting from the BasicGraphEditor available in mxGraph.
+The other classes are also modifications of the BasicGraphEditor example of mxGraph.
+For more info check https://jgraph.github.io/mxgraph/docs/manual_javavis.html.

 <h2>License</h2>
 The tool is available under Creative Common License 4.0,